ethereum-attestation-service/eas-docs-site/docs/tutorials/timestamping-attestations.md

 ```

 ### Batch Timestamp
-EAS also allows people to batch timestamp UIDs in one transaction using a Merkle Tree.
-EAS will generate a merkle tree root comprising of all the off-chain attestation UIDs that are now being timestamped.
+EAS also allows people to batch timestamp UIDs in one transaction using a Merkle tree.
+EAS will generate a Merkle tree root comprising of all the off-chain attestation UIDs that are now being timestamped.
 The on-chain transaction only includes a single hash of all the attestation UIDs, saving a ton of gas.
-After the merkle root is attested to, each UID inherits the timestamp and can be independently verified against the merkle tree root hash.
+After the Merkle root is attested to, each UID inherits the timestamp and can be independently verified against the Merkle tree root hash.

 To timestamp multiple off-chain attestation UIDs in a single transaction, you can use the multiTimestamp function: